deeprjs/deepr/README.md

 }
 ```

 This feature is particularly useful to access the elements of a collection.
-For example :
+For example:

 ```json
 {